 Dellanera RV Park.
 This beachfront camping site stretches across 1,000 feet of beach and has 65 RV hook-ups.
 Renovations now accommodate larger RVs while providing water, sewer and electricity, and picnic table and barbeque pit.
 Pavilion with laundry and shower facilities.
 Free wireless Internet.

 Jamaica Beach RV Resort.
 This RV park is one of Galveston’s newest with an unobstructed view of the Galveston Bay area and the Gulf of Mexico.
-The park offers 111 full hookup, pull-though sites.
+The park offers 111 full hookups, pull-through sites.
 Amenities include cable TV, wifi, two pools, indoor Infinity Spa and hot tub.
 There’s also a kids’ playground.
 Green lawns and palm trees.

 Seawolf Park.
 Although not a beach for swimming, this park has fishing piers, picnic sites and a playground.
 Seawolf Park got its name as a memorial to the USS Seawolf, a navy submarine mistakenly sunk during World War II.
 It’s now home to the WW II submarine USS Cavalla and the destroyer escort USS Stewart, now tourist attractions.